hupili/agile-ir/cases/case7-paul-graham-blogs/README.md

 2. Use pandoc to convert HTML into PDF: `ls -1 paulgraham.com | xargs -I{}  pandoc -f html -t html5 -o pdfs/{}.pdf paulgraham.com/{}`
 3. Merge the PDFs into one: `pdftk pdfs/* cat output all.pdf`

+The final output (`all.pdf`) is not hosted in this repo for copyright concern.
+You can repeat those steps to make yourself a PDF book.
+You are hacker right?
+It's good stuff to read on the a long haul airplane. :).

 ![](screenshot-toc.png)
 ![](screenshot-bad-econ.png)